The Bing Crosby Information

 related to Bing’s career.
 The ICC magazine BING

-is published three times a year; spring (copy date February 25), summer (copy
+is published three times a year; spring, summer and winter.
+Members can

-their wants or Crosby-related services that they can offer in the magazine.
-The
+advertise for their wants or Crosby-related services that they can offer in the

-annual general meeting of the ICC is held in Leeds, England, on the first
+magazine.
+The annual general meeting of the ICC is held in Leeds, England, on

-Sunday in October, unless otherwise advised.
-The ICC also sponsors research and
+the first Sunday in October, unless otherwise advised.
+The ICC also sponsors

-supports the publication of books about Bing’s life and career as well as
+research and supports the publication of books about Bing’s life and career as

-arranging the issue of a Crosby calendar each year.
+well as arranging the issue of a Crosby calendar for many years.

 For further details of the International Club Crosby, contact: